Taxes, fees: the worldwide battle between utilities and solar

 Homeowners on Oahu – Hawaii’s most populous island – need to get the utility’s approval before installing solar because some of the island’s power circuits have reached a threshold where it would be dangerous to add more PV without investing in upgrades to the distribution system.

 In Australia, Queensland state-owned power network company Ergon reported a 5 percent slide in household energy consumption in the 2013 financial year.
-Last month, the country’s No. 1 and No. 2 energy retailers, Origin Energy and AGL Energy, both blamed solar uptake for declines in underlying profit.
+Last month, the country’s No. 1 and No. 2 energy retailers, Origin Energy (ORG.AX) and AGL Energy AGK.AX, both blamed solar uptake for declines in underlying profit.

 So old energy is fighting back.